pinely-international/tama/CONTRIBUTING.md

 ## Mindset

 When you start a conversation, you don't have to be **welcoming** (e.g. Hello), or mention authors (e.g. @FrameMuse) every time.
-We all understand our assignement here and don't get upset if we don't get "hello".
+We all understand our assignment here and don't get upset if we don't get "hello".

 When people reply you with _neutral_ sounding text, it may sound rude - while **it's not**, please, don't take it personal.

-Be proffesional, tactical and straighforward.
-If you want to relax and get chills with authors and some other contributors, you can visit our [Dicord Server](https://discord.gg/sHp2pxrSws).
+Be professional, tactical and straightforward.
+If you want to relax and get chills with authors and some other contributors, you can visit our [Discord Server](https://discord.gg/sHp2pxrSws).

 **AI (Assisted Insecurity)**
 Don't use Language Models, Copilots, Generated content or any Coding Assistance tools, they usually get everything wrong.